 The best passwords will thwart brute force and dictionary attacks, but it's also possible to make them easy to remember.
 Try these password ideas to make your accounts unbreakable.

 Every week, our researchers round up the latest security news and report our findings in these blog pages.
 If you’ve been reading, you may have noticed a particularly nasty trend claiming new victims week after week — data breaches.
-In the last two months alone, we’ve reported on Carnival Cruises, ProctorU and Garmin.
-And that’s only some of them.
+To name a few, we’ve reported on Carnival Cruises, ProctorU and Garmin.

 Your passwords grant access into your own personal kingdom, so you are probably thinking 'what are the best practices to create a strong password' to protect your accounts against these cybercriminals.
 If your passwords were part of a breach, you will want to change them immediately.